cilium/cilium.io/src/posts/2026-02-24-launch-of-mTLSencryption/index.md

 One area to consider is upgrades.
 Cilium’s eBPF programs can be left in the kernel during a control plane upgrade, allowing data to continue flowing while user space components are replaced or restarted.
 With ztunnel, any TCP connections will need to be torn down during upgrade.

-Another factor, which may be important to some users, is that WireGuard and IPsec can be used to encrypt any IP traffic, whereas ztunnel is limited to TCP traffic.
+Another factor, which may be important to some users, is that WireGuard and IPsec can be used to encrypt any IP traffic, whereas ztunnel is limited to TCP traffic for now.

 # Bringing ztunnel to Cilium